Why Boundaries Create Security

 A boundary is simply a clear line that defines what behavior is acceptable and what is not.

-Boundaries tell a child:
+Boundaries tell a child where the limits are.

-what actions follow certain choices
+What actions follow certain choices.

 Boundaries do not exist to control a child’s personality or thoughts.